lightstep/lightstep-tracer-javascript/README.md

 }));
 ```

-* For helpful code snippets, see the [LightStep JavaScript Tracing Cookbook](doc/cookbook.md)
+The [LightStep JavaScript Tracing Cookbook](doc/cookbook.md) is a good next stop for information on how to quickly instrument your system.

 * For more information about using the OpenTracing API, see http://opentracing.io/
 * See [examples/browser](https://github.com/lightstep/lightstep-tracer-javascript/tree/master/examples/browser) for a complete JavaScript browser example
 * See [examples/node](https://github.com/lightstep/lightstep-tracer-javascript/tree/master/examples/node) for a complete Node.js server-side example